 Recognition

-Each of these tasks is best described statistically since these terms historically refer to a human observer’s ability to accomplish the task.
-How well the tasks can be accomplished in a given situation are described in terms of what fraction of average observers could accomplish it, with the given conditions.
-For example, “50% Probability of recognition” (sometimes written as P(recog)50%) means that 50% of an average group of observers would say that they can recognize the differences between targets of different classes within the image.
+These tasks are typically described using statistical terms, as they historically relate to a human observer’s capability to perform them.
+The effectiveness of each task is often expressed in terms of the percentage of average observers who can accomplish it under specific conditions.
+For example, “50% Probability of Recognition” (often written as P(recog)50%) means that 50% of an average group of observers would be able to distinguish between targets of different classes within an image.
 According to the Johnson Criteria, it takes 6 pixels across the critical dimension of the target to achieve the 50% level of recognition.
 See Critical Dimension.